 There are plenty of tools on the market, but if you want a platform designed to bridge the gap between programs and projects, Adobe Workfront can help you meet your goals.

-Workfront is a project planning platform that fully integrates with Adobe Creative Cloud.
+Workfront is a project planning and work management platform that centralizes work across teams and applications.
 It unites people, processes, data, and technology across an organization so you can manage the entire lifecycle of projects from start to finish.
 By optimizing and centralizing digital projects, cross-functional teams can connect, collaborate, and execute from anywhere to help people do their best work.